nikkibudeanu/tictactoegame/README.md

 * easily navigate throughout the menu
 * be able to quit the game
 * input a username

+<span id="project-goals"></span>

+### Project goals:
+The primary goals of TicTacToe is to entertain its users, to be a user friendly platform with an intuitive flow which allows its users to play the game easily, see their score, select the type of game and finally, quit the game.

 <div align="right"><a style="text-align:right" href="#top">Go to table of contents :arrow_double_up:</a></div>